PowerAngelXD/EytionPlusPlus/README.md

 This project uses the MIT open source license

 # Install
+You have two ways to get E++:
-You can get the latest compilation through the "action" above the project
+1. Download the latest compilation from the "action" column above (the versions here are still under debugging and unstable)
+2. Get the latest release version through the "release" column on the right.
+The application packages released here are generally complete and stable (for pure use, it is recommended to download this way)

 # Build
 After you download the source code package of this project, go to the inside of the downloaded folder\